-The Parc Güell is certainly one of the most famous sights of Barcelona.
-World famous is the breakthrough ceramics decorated winding bank above the peculiarly Roman temples copied by the market hall.
-Gaudí has created with this park a fabulous forest.
-Take a little quiet time to the Parc Güell to be enchanted.
+Park Güell is certainly one of the most famous sights of Barcelona.
+The with split ceramics decorated winding bank above the by Roman temples inspired market hall is world famous.
+Gaudí has created a fabulous forest with this park.
+Take a little time to be enchanted by the Park Güell.

 From the staircase you get to a very unusual room.
-Consisting of 86 columns, it was originally thought of as a marketplace of the residential area - the originally determining of the Parc Güell.
+Consisting of 86 columns, it was originally thought of as a marketplace of the residential area - the original purpose of Park Güell.

-The columned hall, forest of Roman-inspired columns, support the main eye catcher, the large terrace.
-Originally, the hall was planned as a market hall for residential area only.
+The hall, with a forest of Roman-inspired columns, supports the main eye catcher, the large terrace.
 The allusion to Roman temple refers to a Roman road that led here.

-The columns worn by the terrace is bordered by a fraction ceramic excessive balustrade with a bank.
-This bank is world famous.
-Salvador Dalí called the bank once the precursor of surrealism.
+The columns worn by the terrace are bordered by a fraction ceramic excessive balustrade with a bench.
+This bench is world famous.
+Salvador Dalí called the bench once the precursor of surrealism.

 Colourful like children's toys it winds in snake-lines, creating small niches and gives a splendid view over the city.

-The plant, high above the city, must have been a particular challenge for Gaudí.
-Here, he had the opportunity to make his natural art with nature itself.
+The park, high above the city, must have been a particular challenge for Gaudí.
+Here, he had the opportunity to create his natural art with nature itself.
 The result is a Mar Cheng species, influenced by tiny details.
-The gardens of the Parc Güell is a careful and original in the landscape built maze of trails, courses, walls and bridges.
+The actual green areas of Park Güell are carefully in the landscape integrated an full of a maze of trails, courses, walls and bridges.

-For the tour of the park you should take a lot more time, because there are many details to discover.
+For the tour of the park you should bring a lot of time, because there are many details to discover.

-After walking the park you know it is worth a visit to the Gaudí Museum in his former residence.
-The museum is about 200 meters in an easterly direction from the main entrance.
+After walking the park we recommend visiting the Gaudí Museum in his former residence.
+The museum is about 200 metres eastern from the main entrance.

-Barcelona's famous Art Nouveau architect, Antoni Gaudí, worked until his death at the Sagrada Familia.
+Barcelona's famous Art Nouveau architect, Antoni Gaudí, has built the Park Güell as a tribute to nature.

 In 1885 Gaudí's patron, the industrialist Eusebi Güell, acquired the terrain on a mountain ridge, with a fantastic view of Barcelona.

-With the underground line L3 go to the station Lesseps.
-From there it's 10-15 minutes on foot.
-Go from the station from the main road Travessera de Dalt up (not the great guide to follow) to the left side of a road with the not very simple name "Avinguda del Santuari de Sant Josep de la Muntanya".
-These go up until the end of the Carrer d'Ot.
-You will see the entrance already.
+With the metro L3 go to the station Lesseps.
+From there it's about 10-15 minutes by foot.
+From the station walk along the main road Travessera de Dalt (Don't follow the large signs) until you reach the street "Avinguda del Santuari de Sant Josep de la Muntanya" on the left side of a road.
+Walk along this road all the war to the end, when you reach Carrer d'Ot.
+From there you can see the entrance already.

 On our map we have drawn the way for you.

-If you follow the signs, you can reach the Parc Güell through a side entrance, it is convenient the last metres for you on escalators drove up the mountain.
-You leave the Parc at the main entrance and go back the way as described above.
+If you follow the large sign, you can reach Park Güell through a side entrance, an escalator takes you up the mountain for the last metres.
+You can leave the park at the main entrance and go back the way as described above.

 Bus Turístic: Park Güell